hoover-ins/hoover-ins.github.io/wealthtaxcalculator.md

     </tr>
 </table>

-<p> This calculator quantifies the equivalent capital income tax rate (t*) of a wealth tax while also allowing for the application of capital gains rates by state and the Federal tax on capital gains.
+<p> This calculator also allows for the application of capital gains rates by state and the Federal tax on capital gains.
 It addresses the question: What rate of income taxation on capital yields the same economic outcome as living under a wealth tax, when adjusting for the state I pay taxes in?</p>
 <p>*Note: Capital gains in this calculator consists of the top capital gains rate per selected state plus the top federal capital gains rate of 20% plus the Net Investment Income Tax (NIIT) of 3.8% applied on all investment income exceeding $250,000 for taxpayers married filing jointly ($125,000 filing separately).</p>
 <hr style="margin: 40px 0; border: 1px solid #ddd;">